-This is the fourth blog topic about the impact of the General Data Protection Regulation (GDPR) on Consumer IAM projects.
+This is the fourth blog topic (Profiling and automated decision making) about the impact of the General Data Protection Regulation (GDPR) on Consumer IAM projects.
 This blog is part of a series that touches on important topics for IAM experts that have an interest in the new EU regulations.
-The topic for this week is: Profiling and automated decision making.

 A matter of principle